ClobberXD/gunslinger/README.md

 ## Architecture

 Gunslinger makes use of gun _types_ in order to ease registration of similar guns.
 A `type` is made up of a name and a table of default values to be applied to all guns registered with that type.
-At least one type needs to be registered in order to register guns.
-Guns are also allowed to override their type defaults, for the maximum customisability possible.
+Types are optional, and can also be omitted altogether.
+Guns are allowed to override their type defaults, for maximum customisability. `Raycast` is used to find target in line-of-sight, and all objects including non-player entities take damage.

-`Raycast` is used to find target in line-of-sight, and all objects take damage.
-Damage is calculated as detailed in [Damage calculation](##Damage-calculation)
+Final damage is calculated like so:

-## Damage calculation
+- Initial/rated damage = `def.base_dmg`

-Weapon damage = `def.type.base_dmg * def.dmg_mult`
+- If headshot, damage is increased by 50%

-If headshot, damage is increased by 50%
+- If shooter was looking through scope, damage is increased by 20%

-If shooter was looking through scope, damage is increased by 20%
+### See API.md for the complete gunslinger API reference